 Why does turkey really make you sleepy?

 Of course, many people do get very drowsy after consuming a huge Thanksgiving meal.
 Don’t blame the turkey, though.

 “That’s due to changes in metabolic activity during digestion.
 The body has signals to ‘slow down’ and digest the food as a priority,” Fernstrom said.

 “And there are changes in glucose and insulin balance that can impact the brain and the digestive system.”

-Add the stress of hosting or attending a Thanksgiving dinner (politics at the table, anyone?), the lack of sleep during the journey to get there, the generous amounts of alcohol and all the sitting around in front of the TV afterwards, and you have the perfect formula for dozing off.
+Add the stress of hosting or attending a Thanksgiving dinner in any year — not to mention during the coronavirus crisis — the lack of sleep during the journey to get there, the generous amounts of alcohol and all the sitting around in front of the TV afterwards, and you have the perfect formula for dozing off.

 The best solution to stay more alert is to moderate your meal.
 Enjoy all of your indulgent favorites in a smart way — bartering one food for another so that you make room for what you’d really like to eat, and drop items that aren’t as tasty, Fernstrom said.

 And don’t overeat — put down that fork before you’re completely stuffed.